-- uRPF must not be configured on devices where group-VE, tunnel keep-alive packets, or OpenFlow is configured. - Counters or logging information is unavailable for uRPF hits. - After enabling reverse path check, you must reload the device for uRPF to be programmed. - Tunnel over user VRF should not be configured on a device on which uRPF is enabled.
+- uRPF must not be configured on devices where group-VE, tunnel keep-alive packets, or OpenFlow is configured. - Counters or logging information is unavailable for uRPF hits. - After enabling reverse path check, you must reload the device for uRPF to be programmed. - Tunnel over user VRF should not be configured on a device on which uRPF is enabled. - uRPF is not supported on ICX 8200 devices.

-ICX 7850, ICX 7650, ICX 7550, ICX 7450, and ICX 7250 Considerations
+ICX 7850, ICX 7650, ICX 7550 Considerations